James Arness in ‘Gunsmoke’.

 - On air: 2013-2014

-In this made-for-Hulu Western (Hulu's third original venture), John Henry Hoyle, a Harvard graduate, found himself as the new sheriff of Great Bend, Kansas, in 1875.
+In this made-for-Hulu Western (Hulu's third original venture), John Henry Hoyle, a Harvard graduate, becomes the new sheriff of Great Bend, Kansas, in 1875.
 Brian Lowry wrote in Variety that while the new sheriff awkwardly cites his Ivy League credentials whenever there's an opportunity, what made him stand out was his innate gun skills—"quick draw," if you will.

 - IMDb user rating: 7.6